maniospas/Blombly/docs/setup.md

 <br>

 For better development experience, use a Java keyword highlighter but not syntax checker.
-Use VSCode as an editor because it lets you ctrl+click on error messages to navigate through the code.
+VSCode is a good editor because it lets you ctrl+click on error messages to navigate through the code.
 A preliminary language server is also available as a VSCode extension in [this link](https://github.com/maniospas/Blombly/raw/refs/heads/main/blombly-lsp/blombly-lsp-0.0.1.vsix).
 Install *python3* and then the extension with the following instruction: